Background

 This is one that catches people out.
 When you practise in someone else's car, you should expect to cover the cost of fuel.
 Even if the car owner does not ask, it is good practice to offer.

-Tip: Supermarket petrol stations are usually 3 - 8p per litre cheaper than branded forecourts.
+Supermarket petrol stations are usually 3 - 8p per litre cheaper than branded forecourts.
 Over 50 litres, that could save you £1.50 - £4.00 per fill-up.
-The government's Fuel Finder scheme now requires retailers to publish prices within 30 minutes of any change, so you can always check for the cheapest fuel near you.
+The government's Fuel Finder scheme requires retailers to publish prices within 30 minutes of any change, so you can always check for the cheapest fuel near you.
+For more on fuel costs, see our guide to UK petrol and diesel prices.

 Other Costs to Think About